Generation Z | Meaning and Definition

-The generation z age range is from 12 years to 32 years as of 2022, and most of the generation z members were the children of the generation x members.
-Most of the employees in today’s work culture are from the Gen Z age group.
+The generation z age range is from 12 years to 32 years as of 2022, and most of the gen z members were the children of the generation x members.
+Most of the employees in today’s work culture are from this group.

 Characteristics of Generation Z